UncleTeslim/Zindi-Africa-Loan-Default-Prediction/README.md

 ```bash
 python test.py test.csv
 ```
-train.csv: Path to the test dataset in CSV format.
+test.csv: Path to the test dataset in CSV format.

 This will: